Patrick Mahomes took home some more hardware during the 27th Annual ESPYs held on July 10, 2019, at the Microsoft Theater in Los Angeles.

 ESPY is short for Excellence in Sports Performance Yearly Award.

 The Chiefs and Rams game was voted Game of the Year, a Los Angeles 54-51 win on Monday Night Football.
 Mahomes and Rams’ QB Jared Goff accepted the award and dedicated it to the First Responders.

 Mahomes attended the ESPYs with his girlfriend, Brittany Matthews, and his mother, Randi Mahomes.

-During a visit Monday on “Jimmy Kimmel Live,” Mahomes was asked who he is taking to the ceremony.
+During a visit after that on “Jimmy Kimmel Live,” Mahomes was asked who he is taking to the ceremony.

 “I got my girlfriend who is here with me right now somewhere backstage, and then I have my mom is coming with me, too,” Mahomes said.
 “When I was in college, she said if I make the ESPYs or I if I get to go there, she wants to be my date.”